kjoewill/kjoewill.github.io/_posts/2018-10-09-tapping_ruby_objects.markdown

 ```

 This amazes me!
 The tap method is four lines long.
 It contains only six words!
-It's so simple and so elegant and so obvious - now that I see it.
+It's so simple and so elegant and so obvious (in hindsight).
 I doubt I ever could have invented it.